Garry-8806/Spreadsheet_App/README.md

-Some Steps to run App
+# Some Steps to run App
-First use git Clone Commend is vs code terminal git clone [URL] Intall Dependecies using NPM install now run the app using npm run dev command it will open in http://localhost:3000/
+1) First use git Clone Commend is vs code terminal git clone [URL]
+2) Intall Dependecies using NPM install
+3) now run the app using npm run dev command

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).